robert-altmiller/code_profiler/README.md

   ## How is this code profiler different from other code profilers?

-- The timer() code profiling decorator for standalone Python functions, Databricks class functions, and Python file class functions can be found in the [profiler_tools.py](https://github.com/robert-altmiller/code_profiler/blob/main/code_profiler/profiler_tools.py) Python file.
+- The timer() code profiling Python decorator for standalone Python functions, Databricks class functions, and Python file class functions can be found in the [profiler_tools.py](https://github.com/robert-altmiller/code_profiler/blob/main/code_profiler/profiler_tools.py) Python file.